onevcat/UniWebView-Docs/docs/latest/working-with-code.md

 Finally, the "Close" button is not functional yet.
 The button in fact is a link to `uniwebview://close`.
 You can add another `if` statement in the `OnMessageReceived` to handle it.
 To close the web view, just call `Destroy(webView);`.

 !> If you got any troble in the practice, you can find the final version of Controller.cs [here](https://gist.github.com/onevcat/9666d61d481843c41d67caf08467def1).
-However, we strongly suggest you try to implmeent it yourself first!
+However, we strongly suggest you try to implement it yourself first!

 ### Next Step